Top Charming Italian Towns to Visit in 2023 and 2024

 The birthplace of pizza, Naples has some of the most delicious thin-crust varieties, perfectly crisped in wood burning ovens at 800° Fahrenheit.
 The traditional margarita comes smothered in mozzarella di bufala cheese and juicy tomato sauce.
 When you get tired of pizza, try the Ragu, a flavorful red sauce made with tender beef.
 It’s not just the savory stuff in Naples — the city is also known for its pastries, like the sfogliatella, a layered breakfast treat smothered in powdered sugar, or a baba, a small cake soaked in rum.
 We highly recommend taking a street food tour with a local.

-You are reading “10 Top Charming Italian Towns to Visit” Back To Top
+You are reading “10 Top Charming Small Towns in Italy for Food” Back To Top